vickbell/rsschool-cv/cv.md

 * Email: kryvetskistud@gmail.com
 * GitHub: kryvetski-andrei
 ## About me
-I have good interpersonal skills, am an excellent team worker and very willing to learn and develop new skills.
-I am reliable and dependable and often seek new responsibilities within a wide range of employment areas.
+I work as a project manager in IT company.
+I know how to work in a team, I have good soft and hard skills.
+I am proficient in Agile methodology.
+Always ready to learn new things.
 ## Skills
 * Jira
 * Trello